 Skip to Content

-vovk bundle
+vovk bundle 🧪

-TypeScript Bundle
+TypeScript Bundle (Experimental)

 Quick CLI Ref

-$ npx vovk bundle@draft --help Usage: vovk bundle|b [options] Generate TypeScript RPC and bundle it Options: --out, --out-dir <path> path to output directory for bundle --include, --include-segments <segments...> include segments --exclude, --exclude-segments <segments...> exclude segments --prebundle-out-dir, --prebundle-out <path> path to output directory for prebundle --keep-prebundle-dir do not delete prebundle directory after bundling --schema, --schema-path <path> path to schema folder (default: .vovk-schema) --config, --config-path <config> path to config file --origin <url> set the origin URL for the generated client --openapi, --openapi-spec <openapi_path_or_urls...> use OpenAPI mixins for client generation --openapi-module-name, --openapi-get-module-name <names...> module name strategies corresponding to the index of --openapi option --openapi-method-name, --openapi-get-method-name <names...> method name strategies corresponding to the index of --openapi option --openapi-root-url <urls...> root URLs corresponding to the index of --openapi option --openapi-mixin-name <names...> mixin names corresponding to the index of --openapi option --openapi-fallback <paths...> save OpenAPI spec corresponding to the index of --openapi option to a local file and use it as a fallback if URL is not available --log-level <level> set the log level -h, --help display help for command
+$ npx vovk bundle --help Usage: vovk bundle|b [options] Generate TypeScript Client and bundle it Options: --out, --out-dir <path> path to output directory for bundle --include, --include-segments <segments...> include segments --exclude, --exclude-segments <segments...> exclude segments --prebundle-out-dir, --prebundle-out <path> path to output directory for prebundle --keep-prebundle-dir do not delete prebundle directory after bundling --schema, --schema-path <path> path to schema folder (default: .vovk-schema) --config, --config-path <config> path to config file --origin <url> set the origin URL for the generated client --openapi, --openapi-spec <openapi_path_or_urls...> use OpenAPI mixins for client generation --openapi-module-name, --openapi-get-module-name <names...> module name strategies corresponding to the index of --openapi option --openapi-method-name, --openapi-get-method-name <names...> method name strategies corresponding to the index of --openapi option --openapi-root-url <urls...> root URLs corresponding to the index of --openapi option --openapi-mixin-name <names...> mixin names corresponding to the index of --openapi option --openapi-fallback <paths...> save OpenAPI spec corresponding to the index of --openapi option to a local file and use it as a fallback if URL is not available --log-level <level> set the log level -h, --help display help for command

-Internally, the bundling is performed by executing the following steps:
+Internally, bundling runs the following steps:

 1. It generates a client into the tmp_prebundle directory (configured with bundle.prebundleOutDir: string) using the tsBase template.